How to Safely Detox From Methadone

 Methadone is typically taken daily during MMT, but how long does the medication stay in your system?
 Once you take a dose of methadone, you will likely feel the benefits of the medication, such as reduced cravings, for about 24 hours.
 While you may no longer feel the effects of the medication, that does not mean it is completely cleared from your body.

-The half-life of methadone is subject to debate, and factors like age, weight and gender affect the amount of time the medication stays in your system.
+The half-life of methadone varies by person, and factors like age, weight and gender affect the amount of time the medication stays in your system.
 The medication may be present in your body for days after you last take it.

 While standard drug tests can identify opioids like heroin and morphine, they do not indicate methadone misuse — this drug requires more specific tests.
 Some tests used to check for methadone in an individual’s system include:

-• Blood: Blood tests are an accurate testing option, as they show methadone up to 30 minutes after using and remain detectable for a few days.
+• Blood: Blood tests are an accurate testing option, as they show methadone up to 30 minutes after use and remain detectable for a few days.

 • Hair: Hair tests can test for long-term methadone misuse, as traces of the drug remain in the hair for months after use.